 The landing page isn't where visitors go to check out your latest blog posts or read your about page.
 Everything displayed on the page is specifically designed to guide your audience toward one thing—conversion.

-So how exactly do you create a landing page with the single, focused objective of getting people to sign up?
+So how exactly do you create a membership landing page with the single, focused objective of getting people to sign up?
 Keep reading to find out!

 How to Get Started